Updated: August 26, 2025

 Blinking brake lights

 Strobe-type brake lights or blinking brake lights were used in some European cars as a legitimate safety feature.
 They were made to help road users distinguish between if the car at the front was coming to a regular stop or a quick emergency stop with the blinking feature.
-These lights were made so that they can flash in the event of an emergency but not all the time.
+These lights were made so that they can flash in the event of an emergency, but not all the time.
 It is important to note that these brake lights will only blink three times in the case of an emergency stop.

 However, the ones that you see on cars nowadays that constantly blink are in no way safe.
 It makes it harder for drivers to distinguish if the car is stopping or if its running lights are just turned on.
-Aside from this these kinds of lights also make it harder to see the vehicle at night as they constantly blink instead of being one steady light that gets brighter as you apply the brakes.
+Aside from this, these kinds of lights also make it harder to see the vehicle at night as they constantly blink instead of being one steady light that gets brighter as you apply the brakes.

-Blinking brake lights are also illegal and break the Transportation and Traffic Code or otherwise known as Republic Act 4136.
+Blinking brake lights are also illegal and break the Transportation and Traffic Code or also known as Republic Act 4136.
 Chapter III, Article IV, Section 34 of that law from 1964 states that “Every motor vehicle shall be equipped with at least one lamp which shall throw a sustained bright red light visible under all conditions, even under bright sunlight, when the brakes are applied.”
-Aside from this republic act it blinking brake lights also go against Presidential Decree No. 96.
-Under this decree, it states that “it shall be unlawful for the owner or possessor of any motor vehicle to use or attach to his vehicle any siren, bell, horn, whistle, or other similar gadgets that produce exceptionally loud or startling sound, including dome lights, blinkers, and other similar signaling or flashing devices.”

 Blinking accessory lights

-Blinking accessory lights come in many shapes and sizes but are often not part of a vehicle’s standard lighting kit.
+Blinking accessory lights come in many shapes and sizes, but are often not part of a vehicle’s standard lighting kit.
 These can come in the form of flashers similar to what is seen on police cars or security detail vehicles of VIPs.
 While these are legal to be used by the correct personnel, their use on civilian vehicles is illegal.
-Not only can these confuse other motorists, but in some cases, it can even blind the drivers behind the vehicle if they are too bright or aimed at the wrong spot.
-With that in mind, it is best to avoid such lights as it could land you some serious fines and other legal repercussions.
+Not only can these confuse other motorists, but in some cases, they can even blind the drivers behind the vehicle if they are too bright or aimed at the wrong spot.
+With that in mind, it is best to avoid such lights as they could land you some serious fines and other legal repercussions.

 Driving with your hazard lights on